isstac/spf-wca/README.md

 * `symbolic.worstcase.verbose=<true | false>` This will generate verbose output e.g. analysis statistics.

-* `symbolic.worstcase.outputpath=<path>` This will output the contraints for each worst case path and in addition summarize analysis statistics in a csv file.
+* `symbolic.worstcase.outputpath=<path>` This will output the constraints for each worst case path and in addition summarize analysis statistics in a csv file.
 See above.

 * `symbolic.worstcase.req.maxinputsize=<Number>` Plot the budget input size from the requirement